-The texture of these cookies will be soft instead of crispy like the traditional pizzelle but the flavor is identical.
+The texture of these cookies will be soft instead of crisp like the traditional pizzelle but the flavor is identical.
 It really is a great alternative for anyone who does not have a pizzelle maker at home.

-These oven-baked cookies are so delicious and moist and use the same dough as my traditional pizzelle recipe!
-They actually remind me of the springerle cookie which is similar to the pizzelle recipe except baked in the oven!Â
+These oven-baked cookies are delicious and moist and use the same dough as my traditional pizzelle recipe!
+They actually remind me of the springerle cookie which is similar to the pizzelle recipe except baked in the oven!

 Both are cookies that use anise.